janjsn/lew_nexus_ac_bioenergy/module_integration/readme.md

 Run main_integration.m after correctly mapping input files.
 Custom code spatially quantifies bioenergy potentials, water use, productivity distributions, and nexus indicators across all correctly mapped potential variants.

 Produces mainly results to memory in variant specific arrays.
 A switch exist in namelist to activate some output functions when main_integration.m code is run.
-Arrays are searchable through IDs and identification vectors.
+Arrays are searchable through IDs and identification vectors describing variant characteristics.

 Other targeted output export and plot functions are located in /src/.. or as methods for individual classes (check @XXX folders).